-I’ve made no secret of the fact that I don’t believe Neuroendocrine Cancer is rare and you can read why in some detail in my blog Neuroendocrine Cancer – not as rare as you think.
-People are quoting SEER figures dated 2004 for today’s incidence rates.
-Better diagnostic technology, greater awareness and better recording.
-‘Do the math’ please!
+I’ve made no secret of the fact that I don’t believe Neuroendocrine Cancer is rare and you can read why in some detail in my article Neuroendocrine Cancer – not as rare as you think.
+Better diagnostic technology, greater awareness and better recording of the correct disease in national cancer registries.

 The latest figures for Public Health England (covering ~90% of UK), indicate there are now 4800 diagnoses of NETs every year, i.e. more people than ever are being diagnosed, It is calculated from an incidence rate of 9/100,000 (using the 2011 census for England of 53,000,000) The new figures do not include Lung Neuroendocrine Carcinomas (LCNEC and NSCLC) – so it is understated.
 This would appear to debunk the myth that the condition is rare given that the incidence rate has now gone beyond the threshold to be considered rare in Europe (5/100,000).